Ernesto Pérez Balladares: Political career

 Pérez Balladares served under military ruler Omar Torrijos as the Minister of Economy and Finances.
 In March 1979, he was one of the co-founders of the Democratic Revolutionary Party (PRD).
 He was picked to be the Secretary of the Party in 1982.
 However, in 1984, he clashed with new military leader Manuel Noriega, and passed several months in exile in Spain.

 Pérez Balladares later served as campaign manager for Carlos Duque, Noriega's chosen candidate for the 1989 presidential election.
 (Note: During Noriega's rule, the presidency of Panama was held by a series of presidents nicknamed the "Kleenex presidents" in Panama due to their "disposability".)
 The opposition candidate, Guillermo Endara, was reported by international observers to be leading the vote by a 3-to-1 margin, but the results were annulled by the Noriega government before counting was complete.
 During the December 1989 US invasion of Panama, however, Endara was certified the election's winner and sworn in as the next president of Panama.
 During the invasion, Pérez Balladares was briefly detained and interrogated by US forces for his association with Noriega, but was then released.

 Pérez Balladares himself stood as a candidate in the 1994 presidential election for the PRD, opposing Mireya Moscoso of the Arnulfista Party and the salsa singer Rubén Blades, who was then president of the party Papa Egoro.
-Pérez Balladares' opponents sought to emphasize his connection with Noriega, broadcasting pictures of the two together.
+Pérez Balladares's opponents sought to emphasize his connection with Noriega, broadcasting pictures of the two together.
 Pérez Balladares denied the link, describing the current PRD as "diametrically opposed" to Noriega's policies.
 Instead, he worked to position himself as a successor to Torrijos, who was regarded as a national hero.
 The incumbent Arnulfista Party, meanwhile, was seen as hobbled by dissatisfaction with the perceived incompetence and corruption of Endara's government.
 He ultimately won the election with 33% of the vote, with Moscoso receiving 29% and Blades receiving 17%.